ChatTheatre/wafer/README.md

 wafer --default-settings > new_settings_file.json
 ~~~

+Wafer will create a JSON file with users in it in the current directory called wafer-users.json.
+You can add users to it if you want more than the default two (admin and one more.)
+If you delete it, Wafer will write out a new one with the default two users.
+Wafer won't normally re-read it during a run, so you should only modify it manually while Wafer isn't running.

 ### UserDB-Authctl

 For weird historical reasons, neither DGD nor its AuthD/CtlD want to make an outgoing network connection.
 Userdb-authctl is a shim between them to fix that.
 Wafer handles it by making outgoing network connections.

-If you're not already running the userdb-authctl shim server, you'll probably want Wafer to do that for you -- or you can run userdb-authctl, but then it's one more piece to keep up and running.
+That's a bit like if you were running both thin-auth and userdb-authctl (which is what SkotOS does in production.)

-In production you'll need to run userdb-authctl -- SkotOS StackScripts set this up by default.
-That's because you should never, never run Wafer in production.
+In production you'll need to run userdb-authctl -- SkotOS's Linode StackScripts set this up by default.
+You should never, never run Wafer in production.
 It's ***only*** for development.

 ## Development

-Want to do development on Wafer?
+Want to do development on the Wafer server itself?
 It can certainly use the help!

-Your go-to incantation for running the command line program:
+Your go-to incantation for running the command line program from a cloned repo:

 ~~~
 ruby -Ilib ./exe/wafer